 Most analysts attribute the growth to the RSPO, as well as similar organizations and standards such as Fair for Life and Rainforest Alliance.
 There are also nongovernmental organizations that spread awareness of the issues and paved the way for others to make progress, Wijnbergen noted, including Greenpeace and Oxfam.

 Dozens of brands have licensed the RSPO trademark that lets consumers know their palm oil-based products are sustainable.
 When you’re shopping in a store, you can look for a white palm frond symbol with “Certified Sustainable Palm Oil RSPO” printed around it.

 Online there is a WWF database that lists brands and rates the sustainability of their palm oil on a scale from one to nine.
-Avon, for example, has an eight out of nine score, while Campbell’s has only one out of nine.
-There is also a RSPO mobile app that helps users shop sustainably.
+Avon, for example, earned an eight out of nine score in 2018, while Campbell’s had only one out of nine in that same year.
+There is also a RSPO mobile app that helps users find sustainable options.